-ABS won't allow you to drive faster, follow more closely, or drive less carefully.
+ABS will not allow you to drive faster, follow more closely, or drive less carefully.

-6.4 - Coupling and Uncoupling
+6.4 - COUPLING AND UNCOUPLING

 Knowing how to couple and uncouple correctly is basic to safe operation of combination vehicles.
 Wrong coupling and uncoupling can be very dangerous.
 General coupling and uncoupling steps are listed below.
 There are differences between different rigs, so learn the details of coupling and uncoupling the truck(s) you will operate.